 Depending on the ages of your children, hiring someone to help with the homeschooling or to oversee more independent work is vital.

-Be aware of the laws in your state which may require homeschooling parents to provide a specific percentage of the education instruction.
+Be aware of the laws in your state, which may require homeschooling parents to provide a specific percentage of the educational instruction.

 Ask for Flexibility With Your Job

-You might be able to work irregular hours that allow for one parent or the other to be with the children at all times.
-You might work weekends in exchange for weekdays off, as well.
+Maybe you can work irregular hours that allow for one parent or the other to be with the children at all times.

 Focus on Independent Learning